-Foreign Language Study=12 hrs2

-Honors Diploma in Technology

-Honors Diploma in Education

-Honors Diploma in Social Studies

-Honors Diploma in Arts and Sciences

-Note 2: Students satisfy this requirement by taking regular (non-Honors) courses in foreign language.
+TOTAL Honors hrs = 25-31 hrs Foreign Language Study=6 hrs2 Foreign Language Study=12 hrs2 Foreign Language Study=12 hrs2 Note 1: When the separate colleges grant diplomas to students who complete upper-division honors curricula, a college will recognize achievement in a "discipline" or in the college: 28 hrs 9-15 hrs TOTAL Honors hrs = 34-40 hrs Examples: Honors Diploma in Business Honors Diploma in Biological Sciences Honors Diploma in Technology Honors Diploma in Education Honors Diploma in Political Science Honors Diploma in Social Studies Honors Diploma in Arts Note 2: Students satisfy this requirement by taking regular (non-Honors) courses in foreign language.
 In degree programs with no free electives the academic dean has the discretion to substitute a 3-hour H-option course in the major for 3 hours of the foreign language requirement.

-Alternate Core Curricula for Honors Students (Paths Four and Five)

-PATH FIVE PATH FOUR For the HONORS DIPLOMA IN For the HONORS DIPLOMA IN LIBERAL STUDIES LIBERAL STUDIES AND IN A DISCIPLINE 1 FRESHMAN HONORS SEMINAR FRESHMAN HONORS SEMINAR English 121H English 121H English 122H English 122H History 101H History 101H History 102H History 102H 12 hrs 12 hrs All of the courses below All of the courses below English 231, 232, or 291H English 231, 232, or 291H English 231, 232, or 292H English 231, 232, or 292H History 201 or 201H History 201 or 201H History 202 or 202H History 202 or 202H 12 hrs 12 hrs Honors Ideas 311 Honors Ideas 311 Honors Ideas 312 Honors Ideas 312 Honors Ideas 313 Honors Ideas 313 Honors Ideas 314 Honors Ideas 314 12 hrs 12 hrs Honor courses in Major 9-15 hrs (including Senior Thesis in the Major) Senior Thesis in the Major 3 hrs Honors 300 (Thesis) Honors 300 (Thesis) 1 hr 1 hr TOTAL Honors and non-H hrs = 40 hrs TOTAL Honors and non-H hrs = 46-52 hrs Also Add: Also Add: Foreign Language Study=12 hrs2 Foreign Language Study=12 hrs2
+Alternate Core Curricula for Honors Students (Paths Four and Five) PATH FOUR PATH FIVE For the HONORS DIPLOMA IN For the HONORS DIPLOMA IN LIBERAL STUDIES LIBERAL STUDIES AND IN A DISCIPLINE 1 FRESHMAN HONORS SEMINAR FRESHMAN HONORS SEMINAR English 121H English 121H English 122H English 122H History 101H History 101H History 102H 12 hrs History 102H 12 hrs All of the courses below All of the courses below English 231, 232, or 291H English 231, 232, or 291H English 231, 232, or 292H English 231, 232, or 292H History 201 or 201H History 201 or 201H History 202 or 202H History 202 or 202H 12 hrs 12 hrs Honors Ideas 311 Honors Ideas 311 Honors Ideas 312 Honors Ideas 312 Honors Ideas 313 Honors Ideas 313 Honors Ideas 314 12 hrs Honors Ideas 314 12 hrs 9-15 hrs Honor courses in Major (including Senior Thesis in the Major) Senior Thesis in the Major 3 hrs Honors 300 (Thesis) 1 hr Honors 300 (Thesis) 1 hr TOTAL Honors and non-H hrs = 40 hrs TOTAL Honors and non-H hrs = 46-52 hrs Also Add.
+Also Add:

-Each honors path requires a senior thesis done in the college in which a student majors.
+Foreign Language Study=12 hrs2 Foreign Language Study=12 hrs2 Each honors path requires a senior thesis done in the college in which a student majors.
 If a college does not designate a particular numbered course in which to do the senior thesis project (e.g. in the College of Business and Technology, one course that serves all majors), its students may select an appropriate 300-400 level course in the student's major.
 A college may stipulate that the thesis be done in a "discipline" rather than a course in a "major."
 Awards.
 The Sophomore Honors Distinction Award will be granted to Honors Program students who, upon conclusion of the semester in which junior status (60 hours) is reached, have completed at least 12 hours of Honors courses (suffix-H and/or HONR) and achieved a 3.5 or higher cumulative GPA.
 Contact.
 Dr. Jim Walter, Director, Southeastern Louisiana University Honors Program, 611 N. Pine St., SLU Box 10489, Hammond, Louisiana 70402.
 Telephone: 985-549-2135.
-E-mail: jwalter@selu.edu.
+E-mail: walter@selu.edu.
 For more detailed information about Honors Program curricula, courses, faculty, students, and opportunities, please see our website www.selu.edu/Academics/Honors.
 Also contact us to ask for a copy of the Honors Program Newsletter.